Pricing

 The Traditional SEO Value

-In a 2022 Google SEO Office Hours episode, John Mueller stated that unlinked mentions “are not links” and don’t pass link equity the way hyperlinks do.
+In a 2022 Google SEO Office Hours episode, John Mueller stated that unlinked mentions “aren’t links” and don’t pass link equity the way hyperlinks do.
 That hasn’t changed.
 The raw SEO value of a mention without a link is limited compared to a proper backlink.

-But the act of converting that mention into a link is high-leverage.
-You’re targeting sites that have already validated your brand editorially — which means your outreach conversion rate will be significantly higher than cold link-building campaigns.
+But the act of converting that mention into a link is high-use.
+You’re targeting sites that have already validated your brand editorially, which means your outreach conversion rate will be significantly higher than cold link-building campaigns.

 The AI Visibility Dimension